 a) To use WordPress as your main website (e.g. www.mydomainname.com), install it in the “root” folder of your domain (i.e. the main directory).
 This is where people will arrive at when they type your domain name into their web browser.

-Note: Typically most WordPress sites are installed either in the domain’s root directory or inside a domain subfolder.
-If, however, for some reason you have been advised to install WordPress in a subdomain (a subdomain looks like this: http://subdomain.domain.com) and want to know more about the difference between using a subdomain and a subfolder, then see this tutorial: Subdomains, addon domains, and domain aliases
+Note: Typically most WordPress sites are installed either in the domain’s root directory or inside a domain subdirectory.
+If, however, for some reason you have been advised to install WordPress in a subdomain (a subdomain looks like this: http://subdomain.domain.com) and want to know more about the difference between using a subdomain vs a subdirectory, then refer to this tutorial: Subdomains, addon domains, and domain name aliases

-c) If you have an existing website that you don’t want to delete or replace with a WordPress site, then your other option is to set up your WordPress site or blog on a separate domain, so that both your existing website and your WordPress site/blog show up when people enter their respective domains into their browser, e.g.:
+c) If you have an existing website that you don’t want to delete or replace with a WordPress site, then your other option is to install WordPress on an entirely different domain, so that both your existing website and your WordPress site/blog show up when people enter their respective domains into their browser, e.g.:

 - www.mydomainname.com – sends visitors to your existing website.